U.S. Navy makes aviation history with carrier drone launch

 But with a range of 2,000 nautical miles, an unmanned jet like the X-47B could give the Navy both a long-range strike and reconnaissance capability.

-"That makes it strategically very important," said Anthony Cordesman, a senior defense analyst at the Center for Strategic and International Studies.
+"That makes it strategically very important," said Anthony Cordesman, a senior defence analyst at the Center for Strategic and International Studies.
 He described the drone as "essentially a really long-range stealth system."

 "As we rebalance to the Pacific, the Navy is going to increasingly need range," said Brien Alkire, a senior researcher at RAND's Project Air Force.
 "That's something an unmanned system can bring them that they don't really have right now and give them the ability to operate from a good standoff range.